 - Fibrosing alveolitis

-Idiopathic pulmonary fibrosis is a condition in which tissue deep in the lungs becomes thick and stiff, or scarred, over time.
-As a result the lungs lose their ability to move oxygen to the brain and throughout the body.
-Common symptoms include shortness of breath, and dry, hacking cough.
+Idiopathic pulmonary fibrosis (IPF) is a condition in which tissues in the lungs become thick and stiff, or scarred, over time.
+The lungs then lose their ability to move oxygen to the brain and other parts of the body.
+Common symptoms include shortness of breath and a dry, hacking cough.
 In some cases fibrosis happens quickly, while in others, the process is much slower.
 Sometimes the disease stays the same for years.
 The condition is 'idiopathic' because the cause is unknown.
 When multiple family members are affected, it is called familial IPF.
 Many people with this condition live for about 3-5 years after the diagnosis.
 The most common cause of death is respiratory failure.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Idiopathic pulmonary fibrosis.
 Click on the link to view a sample search on this topic.